vealocia/torchprime/README.md

 training code that needs to run on multiple VMs.

-First teach `torchprime` about the XPK cluster it is using, the artifact storage location, etc. You only need to do this on first clone or when switching to a different topology or cluster.
+First teach `torchprime` about the XPK cluster it is using, the artifact storage location, the Google Cloud project/zone, and the TPU topology.
+You only need to do this on first clone or when switching to a different topology or cluster.
 Example:

 ```sh
 tp use \